-Selling your natural skincare & beauty products legally
+Selling your cosmetic & skincare products legally in the UK

 Also take a look at the EQUIPMENT & CONTAINERS page that tells you what equipment you might need if you are just starting, and also has details of equipment and container suppliers.
 Lots more information on the NATURAL INGREDIENT SUPPLIERS, BRANDING & DESIGN, LEGAL PAGES FOR WEBSITES, and ONLINE MARKETING pages.

 CPSR Certification and Insurance Companies

 If you want to sell your homemade natural skincare products legally in the UK, then there are a few things you need to do.

 The first is that every product that you sell will need a CPSR (Cosmetic Product Safety Report), also known as cosmetic certification.
 This document is part of the process that allows you to sell your homemade natural skincare products legally in the UK.
 (If you are wanting to sell in Northern Ireland or the EU there are different rules for part of the process).

 For instance, if you bought the BRAND & GO Body Oil recipes and decided that you were going to sell the 5 body oils at local markets and shows, then you would need 5 different CPSR's, one for each body oil.

 When you have a product such as a hand cream range, where there is a base product (the hand cream) and the other hand creams in the range are only a very slight variation (perhaps the addition of different essential oils), then you often find that cosmetic chemists will take this in to account when quoting you a price for the CPSR, as most of the recipe in each product is the same.

 How to obtain a Cosmetic Safety Assessment - UK